swolemonkey/OceanView-v2/README.md

 ## License

 This project is under a proprietary license.
 The author retains sole rights to any content or products built using this code.
 No rights are granted to use, copy, modify, merge, publish, distribute, sublicense, or sell copies of the software.
+See the LICENSE file for complete details.

 ## Acknowledgments